Tips for Success

 Everybody’s situation is different, and an ideal, quiet spot is not always readily available, but it is important to try to create your space.

 - Find a space free of distractions.
 Your learning is serious business and will require moments of intense focus.
-The television, internet or people talking can interrupt your concentration.
+The television, the internet, or people talking can interrupt your concentration.

 - Try to have an area you organize in a way that makes sense for you.
 You will want to have enough desktop so that you can have a notebook handy to take notes as you watch an online lecture.
 Organize your class materials so that you always know where to find what you need to complete the class.

 Your Computer Space: